|Owner(s)||David O'Reilly, Gerald Owen|

 2006 Owen Roe Santa Maria Valley Pinot Noir

 14.1% alc., $36.
 A Santa Maria Pinot Noir from an Oregon producer.
 Sourced from Bien Nacido Vineyard.
 The winemaker is David O’Reilly, one of the few Irish born American winemakers.
 The image of an old Mission Church along El Camino Real in California is on the label.
 Aged in used barrels. · Deep purple color.
 The nose is brooding with ripe plum, fig and barnyard aromas.
 Plentiful ripe black fruits drifting toward Syrah in heft and flavor profile.
 Full-bodied and smooth in texture.
-A big fruit-driven wine that lacks Pinot charm for me, but is the preferred style of this winemaker.
+A big fruit-driven wine that lacks Pinot charm for me, but is the current preferred style of this winemaker.
 Reviewed March 3, 2008 ARTICLE »